Call for entries

 Office supplies, furnishings, industrial and agricultural equipment, packing materials, media sales, temporary help, language schools, learning institutions, trade fairs, communication, recruitment and translation agencies, video surveillance etc.

-Communication programmes whose primary function is to promote the reputation of a corporation as opposed to its individual products or services.
+Communication work which primary function is to promote the reputation of a corporation as opposed to its individual products or services.

 Radio commercials for all products or services listed under categories 1 to 27 (a script, in English, must accompany each entry).

-Direct marketing operations aimed primarily at the general public.
+Direct marketing operations aimed either at the general public or at professionals.

 Advertising and media planning using conventional media (inc. digital) in an original way.